 Proton radiation therapy.
 Proton therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy tumor cells.

 With these different techniques, doctors are trying to better target only the tumor and reduce the dose to the surrounding healthy tissue.
 Depending on the size and location of the meningioma, the radiation oncologist may choose any of the above radiation therapy techniques.

 Learn more about the basics of radiation therapy.

 Side effects of radiation therapy

-Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and neurologic symptoms.
+Side effects from radiation therapy may include fatigue, mild skin reactions, hair loss, upset stomach, and neurologic symptoms.
 Most side effects go away soon after treatment is finished.
 Also, radiation therapy is usually not recommended for children younger than 5 because of the high risk of damaging their developing brains.

 There are possible long-term side effects that may occur years after treatment.
 A person may experience cognitive problems, including memory loss and a slow decline in intellectual performance.

-If the pituitary gland received radiation, there may be changes in hormonal levels.
+If the pituitary gland received radiation therapy, there may be changes in hormonal levels.
 The pituitary gland is a small gland near the brain that releases hormones that control bodily functions.
 In these situations, patients should be evaluated by an endocrinologist.
 An endocrinologist is a doctor who specializes in hormones, glands, and the endocrine system of the body.